strevisani/MADSurfaceTexture/README.md

-#See readmeUpdateSept2022 for updated information
+#See readmeUpdateSept2022 for updated information.

 For reference see https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4223135